 Traditionally, Google Ads is a paid search.
 Your ads are placed on the SERP based on a target keyword and not on a specific group of people.
 Though you can, and must, adjust the settings of a paid search campaign to include this feature based on users’ location and several other factors.

 However, Google Ads offers more than paid search.
 It has several other advertising options.
 You can promote on Google Search, Google Display Network, Google Maps, Google Play, and even on YouTube.

 In contrast to paid search, Facebook Ads offer paid social marketing.
 You pay to become visible to potential customers on social media, instead of getting to them organically.
 There is more to Facebook than just newsfeed.
 You can also advertise on Facebook Messenger, Audience Network, and Instagram.

 These are just the basics.
-How else is Google Ads and Facebook Ads different?
+How else are Google Ads and Facebook Ads different?

 On Facebook, mobile marketing made up more than 90% of advertising revenue for the first 3 months of 2018.
 Mobile advertising is definitely an opportunity you should not miss!

-More likely, your target audience is on both of these platforms, so it is hard to tell which platform suits you best based on audience size alone.
-Think if your products are search-oriented.
-Even if these networks have billion searches and users regularly, it will not help if no one is actually searching for your products or services.
+More than likely, your target audience is on both of these platforms, so it is hard to tell which platform suits you best based on audience size alone.
+Think of your products as search oriented.
+Even if these networks have a billion searches and users regularly, it will not help if no one is actually searching for your products or services.

 Are you releasing a new item?
 Have people heard about your offers?
-If no, then Facebook is a better option to get the news out!
+If not, then Facebook is a better option to get the news out!